Rusape: History

 Rusape was derived from rusapwe which means "may it never dry", with reference to the ever-flowing waters of the Rusape River, adjacent to the town.
 Because there are no other perennial streams in its vicinity, it would be a disaster if the river dried.
 The settlement began in 1894 with the establishment of a British South Africa Company post on the Rusape River.
 A village grew around the post and, during the First Chimurenga in 1896, the village was attacked by Chief Mangwende.
-At Gwindingwi, during the early days, Chief Chingaira Makoni was beheaded by the British in front of his subjects after his death by firing squad and his head taken to England.
+At Gwindingwi, during the early days, Chief Chingaira Makoni was beheaded by the British in front of his subjects after his death by firing squad and his head was taken to England.

+During World War II, over 700 Polish refugees, mostly women and children, escaping from Soviet-occupied Poland, were admitted to Rusape.
+In 1946, the refugee camp was closed, and the Poles were relocated to Gatooma, from where they were eventually repatriated to Europe.

 Climate

 Population

 The town of Rusape has expanded southward, to include the high density area of Vengere and northward to include the low density development known as Silverbow.
 According to the 1982 Population Census, the town had a population of 8,216.
 This rose to 13,920 in 1992.
 In 2004, the population of Rusape was estimated at 29,292.
 The National Population Census of 2012 in Zimbabwe recorded a population of 30,316 for the town on 17 Augustus 2012.
 Former Zimbabwean Cricketer Kevin Curran hails from Rusape.